codeigniter4/CodeIgniter4/user_guide_src/source/contributing/styleguide.rst

   more spaces used when only one is necessary (excluding alignment), as well as any other whitespace usage that is not functionally required or explicitly described in this document.

+.. note:: Alignment spacing may not be preserved in all development environments.
+    A pull request that deals only with alignment may not be favorably considered.

 ****
 Code